Updated June 15, 2020

 Workplace sexual harassment in Nevada is also prohibited, and it makes no difference if the harasser is female or if the harassment is same-sex.
 And the Equal Pay Act of 1963 mandates that men and women receive equal pay for equal work in the same workplace.
 (Nevada Senate Bill 166 (2019))

-Also see our article on quid pro quo workplace sexual harassment in Nevada.
+Also see our articles on non-sexual workplace harassment in Nevada and quid pro quo workplace sexual harassment in Nevada.

 When a pregnant worker takes maternity leave, the employer must hold her job for her for the same amount of time it would for an employee on sick or disability leave.
 And if the employer provides health insurance, it must cover costs for pregnancy-related conditions on the same basis as costs for non-pregnancy medical conditions.